fxnnxc/fxnnxc.github.io/_pages/about.md

 ---

 <p style="text-align: justify;">
-Hi, my name is Bumjin Park, a Ph.D student in the Graduate School of AI in KAIST.
+Hi, my name is Bumjin Park, a Ph.D student in <a href="https://gsai.kaist.ac.kr/">the Graduate School of AI</a> in <a href="https://www.kaist.ac.kr/en/">KAIST</a>.
-My research is focused on the understanding of the mechanisms of Artificial Neural Networks.
+My research is focused on the understanding of mechanisms of Artificial Neural Networks.
-The name <strong> "Rudiment" </strong> represents my steps toward discovering the secrets of ANNs.
+I'm working to discover the secrets of ANNs.
 </p>

 <div style="line-height:2.0">